 We are living in a time that Biblical teachings are not valued as they once were.
 There is a flow of hateful language striking out as a venomous snake seeking to destroy.
-Hatred, is very much in evidence.
 There are those who have no patience during adversity rather an attitude of hatred.
-It is a rare; often godly individual, who countermands with well-chosen; not venomous, words and actions.
+It is a rare; often a godly individual, who countermands with well-chosen; not venomous, words and actions.

-For one to be drawn into a wrongful attitude; then allow it to fester, is like the expression of going from the frying pay into the fire.
-Scripture reveals such a thought: As a man did flee from a lion, and a bear met him; went into his house, leaned his hand on the wall, and a serpent bit him (Amos 5:19).
+For one to be drawn into a wrongful attitude; then allow it to fester, is like the expression of going out of the frying pan into the fire.
+Scripture reveals: As a man did flee from a lion, and a bear met him; went into his house, leaned his hand on the wall, and a serpent bit him (Amos 5:19).

 James, a servant of God and of the Lord Jesus Christ instructed that every man be swift to hear, slow to speak, slow to wrath: for the wrath of man does not produce the righteousness of God (James 1:19-20).
 Patience during adversity requires such an attitude; because talk often inflames anger, and anger inflames talk.

 Man's actions and words are now captured in an electronic world that holds one more accountable than in the past.
 Oftentimes one's facial expression denotes the mannerism that is being presented.
 Again, the words of James: The wrath of man does not produce the righteousness of God (James 1:20).
 The righteousness of God was to be manifested rather than adopting the ways of the world.